6:30PM - 8:30PM

 City Manager Mike Land explained how the Advanced Water Meter System project is part of the City's larger efforts to utilize technology to become what is referred to in the marketplace as a "Smart City."

 "We are actively looking for ways to use data and technology to enhance our customer experience, City's services, livability and sustainability," he said.
 "The Advanced Water Meter System project aligns perfectly with these goals."

-With the Advanced Water Meter System, Coppell residents will have access to data that will give them an increased understanding of their water consumption.
-In turn, City staff will be better equipped to assist customers.
+With the Advanced Water Meter System, Coppell residents have access to data that gives them an increased understanding of their water consumption.
+In turn, City staff are better equipped to assist customers.

 Coppell City Council approved the $6.8 million Advanced Water Meter System project at the April 24, 2018 meeting, and the funding was secured as part of the July 24, 2018 Certificate of Obligation issuance.